< Terug naar resultaten

 • 1

-Start Dambulla.
+Start Dambulla

 • 2

-Visit Dambulla Caves, village walk towards Sigiriya; afternoon visit to Lion Rock Fortress.
+Visit Dambulla Caves, village walk towards Sigiriya; afternoon visit to Lion Rock fortress

-After breakfast we visit the magnificent Cave Temple at Dambulla, one of the most impressive sights in Sri Lanka.
-There are colourful and very well preserved paintings and statues of Buddha inside the caves, which date back to the 1st century BC.
-We then have a short, gentle, warm up walk which takes us through villages and rice paddies and on towards Sigiriya, where we have lunch.
-In the afternoon we visit the imposing 5th century rock fortress, which rises 180m from the plains overlooking the surrounding countryside giving far-reaching views.
-Used as a safe haven from invaders, the route to the top is up a series of steep steps and gangways.
-From the base, where a moat surrounds impressive water gardens, we ascend 200m and pass an overhanging rock under which superb portraits of native maidens holding flowers and temple offerings still adorn the walls.
-Crowning the flat-topped summit are extensive remains of the King's Summer Palace from where there are breathtaking views of the surrounding countryside.
-The descent is much easier and we have a final 35 minute drive back to our hotel in Dambulla.Approximate walking distance 6km.
-Alt. gain 395m, Alt. loss 395mPelwehera Village Resort or similar
+After breakfast, we visit the magnificent Cave Temple at Dambulla, one of the most impressive sights in Sri Lanka.
+There are colourful, well-preserved paintings and statues of Buddha inside, dating to the first century BCE.
+We then have a short, gentle, warm-up walk through villages and rice paddies and on towards Sigiriya, where we have lunch.
+In the afternoon, we visit the imposing fifth-century rock fortress, which rises 590ft (180m) from the plains overlooking the countryside with far-reaching views.
+The route to the top is up a series of steep steps and gangways.
+From the base, where a moat surrounds impressive water gardens, we ascend 655ft (200m) and pass an overhanging rock, under which superb portraits of indigenous maidens holding flowers and temple offerings still adorn the walls.
+Crowning the flat-topped summit are extensive remains of the King's Summer Palace from where there are breath-taking views of the countryside.
+The descent is much easier and we have a final 35-minute drive back to our hotel in Dambulla.
+Accommodation: Pelwehera Village Resort (or similar)

 • 3

-The next two days takes us across the famous Knuckles Mountain Range.
-We start early with a three hour drive to the start of our walk, from where we begin with an easy descent past rice paddies and through the villages of Pitawala Patana and Etanwala.
-Descending to the river we cross a small bridge and start to climb up through more farmland.
-Finally emerging at the top of an escarpment we are rewarded with great views of the surrounding countryside.
-An easy trail takes us along the top of the escarpment to Manigala Top at 1115m, the high point of today.
-Next we descend to the Mahalakotuwa village area which leads to the main road and then it’s a 20 minute walk to our campsite by the river where we can bathe in the cool, refreshing water.
-Today is the longest walk and is approx. 7 hours walking, 15KM, Alt gain 900m, alt loss 100mAlt. gain 240m, Alt. loss 450m (Please note – occasionally due to high water levels we use an alternative campsite.
-The alternative campsite is about 40 minutes’ drive from Illikumbura).Camping at Knuckles with Eco Team or similar
+The next two days takes us across the Knuckles Mountain Range.
+We start early with a three-hour drive to the start of our walk, where we begin with an easy descent past paddies and through the villages of Pitawala Patana and Etanwala.
+Descending to the river, we cross a small bridge and climb up through more farmland.
+Finally, emerging at the top of an escarpment, we are rewarded with great views of the countryside.
+An easy trail takes us along the escarpment to Manigala Top at 3,660ft (1,115m), the high point of today.
+Next, we descend to the Mahalakotuwa village area, which leads to the main road and then it’s a 20-minute walk to our campsite by the river where we can bathe in the cool, refreshing water.
+Accommodation: Camping at Knuckles with Eco Team (or similar) (Occasionally, we use an alternative campsite due to high water levels, which is about 40 minutes’ drive from Illikumbura).

 • 4